 The Kozjak Waterfall is located next to the town of Kobarid, 27 kilometres from Bovec.
 It is one of Slovenia’s most known and photographed waterfalls.

 - Distance from Bovec: 27 km / 33 minutes

 The Kozjak Waterfall is part of the Kobarid Historical Educational Trail, just like the next attraction – the Napoleon’s Bridge.
 If you have time, go through the educational trail.
 The historical and natural attractions of the Kobarid area in the Soca Valley are summarised by the so-called Kobarid Historical Educational Trail (Kobariška zgodovinska pot).
 Here you will find the details of the pleasant hike path:

 - Level difference: 330 m upwards, the same downwards

-Napoleon’s Bridge is also located in the city of Kobarid, less than a 30 minute car ride from Bovec.
-The interesting fact about the 21 metre high bridge is that Napoleon marched across it with his army during his war with Austria.
+Napoleon’s Bridge is also located in Kobarid, less than a 30-minute car ride from Bovec.
+The interesting fact about the 21-metre high bridge is that Napoleon marched across it with his army during his war with Austria.
 Next to the bridge is the starting point of the hiking trail leading to the 15 m high Koziak Waterfall.

 - Address: 5222 Kobarid, Slovenia